At 3,886 feet in elevation, this glacially carved lake is a prime destination for hikers, paragliders, and backcountry skiers in the Mat-Su Valley.

 Just two miles past the turnoff to Independence Mine State Historic Park along Hatcher Pass Road is one of Alaska's most beautiful state recreation sites.
-Summit Lake State Recreation Site is a 360-acre park that includes its namesake lake and 3,886-feet-high Hatcher Pass Summit.
+Summit Lake State Recreation Site is a 360-acre park that includes its namesake lake and Hatcher Pass Summit.

 Access to the Hatcher Pass area is via the 49-mile-long Hatcher Pass Road from either Palmer or Willow.
 From Palmer, take the Palmer-Fishhook Road turnoff at Mile 49.5 of the Glenn Highway.
 From Willow, take the Fishhook-Willow Road from Mile 71.2 of the Parks Highway.
 Summit Pass State Recreation Site is 2 miles past the Independence Mine State Historical Park turnoff.

 Summit Pass is 70 miles from Anchorage via the Glenn Highway and Hatcher Pass Road.
 Road access to the park is limited to the summer months, usually from July through late September.

 For more information, visit the Summit Lake State Recreation Site website.